Semantic Relations and Deep Learning: Data

 Convolutional neural networks are good at finding patterns.
 The induced sentence representations can be used directly with a sentence-level attention model which reduces the weights of noisy (false positive) sentences \cite{Lin2016}.
 They can also lead to aggregate representations of groups of sentences, in particular bags of sentences extracted for each relation $r$ and $(source, target)$ pair.

 \newcite{Ye2019} apply a bag-level attention mechanism to relation-aware representations built for each bag as (attention -)weighted sums of sentence representations matched against each relation.
 Sentence representations are built by CNNs over word embeddings , taking into account positional information about the source and the target.
-This weighted sum of sentence representations is matched against every possible relation (not just the target relation): the same entity pair can have different relations in different contexts (\eg {\it \dul{Barack Obama} was born in the \dul{United States}} and {\it \dul{Barack Obama} was the 44th President of the \dul{United States}}).
+This weighted sum of sentence representations is matched against every possible relation, not just the target relation: the same entity pair can have different relations in different contexts (\eg \e{\dul{Barack Obama} was born in the \dul{United States}} and \e{\dul{Barack Obama} was the 44th President of the \dul{United States}}).
 Bags which share a relation label are assembled into a bag group.
 An attention mechanism helps weight sentences for the construction of the bag representation.
-The mechanism is expected to give smaller weight (pay less attention) to noisy sentences.
+The mechanism is expected to give smaller weight---pay less attention---to noisy sentences.
 A similar attention mechanism should give lower weight to noisy bags in a bag group.
 The attention model is trained to weight more highly sentences more likely to express the desired relations.

 \newcite{Beltagy2019} combine adversarial training with attention ; that improves the automatic selection of positive instances from automatically selected---therefore noisy---sentences which contain the target relations. \citeauthor{Beltagy2019}'s work improves the model's ability to assign lower weights to noisy sentences, those which do not contain the target relation.

 Another trouble with distant supervision is that sentences contain more information than just the target relation, and such additional phrases may conceal the target relation.
 Filtering out some of the noise can make it easier for an attention model to find, and properly weight, relevant features. \newcite{Liu2018} implement such a filter.
 In word-level distant supervision for relation extraction , where filtering is based on syntactic information, a robust entity-wise attention model will give more weight to semantic features of relational words in a sentence.